-- 1. Submit your document.
-It should be in a widely used format, like PostScript, PDF, etc. We will check the printability of your document with common current readers.
-If we cannot print the document, we will ask you to resubmit. - 2.
-Convince us that we have the right to make the document publicly available.
+3. Convince us that we have the right to make the document and the accompanying material publicly available.
 The easiest is if you are the author and give us the (non-exclusive) publishing rights, or if the document has a free license for documents, like the GNU Free Documentation License or a Creative Commons license, or something similar.
-(The license should, however, not affect any other material at the CDR website.)
+Any accompanying material must also have appropriate licenses.
+Especially, choose an appropriate license for source code, if you provide any.
+(The licenses should, however, not affect any other material at the CDR website.)
 We do not want to exclude the possibility of publishing the CDR repository in other forms, like on CD-ROMs or DVDs, etc. So make sure that the publishing rights are not restricted to the CDR website.

-3. We will make the document and any accompanying material (see below) available at the CDR website, under a fresh CDR number that has not been used for any other CDR document before.
+4. We will make the document and any accompanying material available at the CDR website, under a fresh CDR number that has not been used for any other CDR document before.
 There will be an initial period of six weeks in which you can send us updated versions, for example to correct typos, etc., which will replace any older version with the same CDR number.
 You can negotiate with us a longer initial period, but the maximum length is one year.
 After the initial period, we will freeze the last version of the document and any accompanying material, move it into final status and provide this version from then on as part of the CDR repository, unless you decide that you withdraw the document, in which case we will only provide the title of the document and indicate its withdrawn status for the records.